 Eva found work in theater, in modeling and even acted in a couple of movies.
 Most importantly, she became a radio star.
 It is notable that Eva was able to prosper because the Great Depression had filled the city with poor people from the countryside.

-In 1944 Eva met Colonel Juan Perón at a gala benefit at Luna Park stadium.
+In 1944 Eva met Colonel Juan Perón at a gala benefit at Luna Park the main Buenos Aires stadium.
 They married in 1945.

 When Juan ran for president, Eva used her radio platform to rally the people.
 Having grown up poor, she knew how to connect with common people.
 Eva also campaigned with Juan around the country.
 No woman had ever taken such a public role in Argentina.